hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

    1. **Tensor decomposition**: given an input tensor (3D matrix) $$T=L+S$$, we aim to recover both $$L$$ and $$S$$, where $$L$$ is a rank $$r$$ orthogonal tensor and $$S$$ is a sparse tensor.
 In particular, $$L$$ has the form $$L = \sum_{i=1}^{r}\delta_iu_i\otimes u_i \otimes u_i$$.
 This is non-convex optimization problem.
    1. **Robust PCA**: is the same as tensor decomposition but in a matrix form.
 This can be formulated either as a convex or non-convex optimization problem.

-1. The talk suggests two algorithm for tensor decomposition.
-One for orthogonal tensor decomposition problem and the other for non-orthogonal tensor decomposition problem.
+1. The talk suggests two algorithm for tensor decomposition:
+   1. One for orthogonal tensor decomposition problem.
+   1. The other for non-orthogonal tensor decomposition problem.

+## Implementation and applications

 1. A list of implementation is also provided as in the slides, which also includes [this spark implementation](https://github.com/FurongHuang/SpectralLDA-TensorSpark). **Need to checkout the performance**.
-However, in the paper they mentioned that the underlying optimization algorithm is _embarrassingly parallel_.
+In [this paper](http://arxiv.org/abs/1506.03509) they mentioned that the underlying optimization algorithm is _embarrassingly parallel_.
+So looks promising :question:

 1. Other interesting tensor decomposition: **dynamic tensor decomposition**, **streaming tensor decomposition**, and **window based tensor analysis**.